Zytronium/Zytronium/README.md

   <li>Create my dream OS, which blends the best of Linux and Windows, appealing to the average Linux and Windows users and being suitable for gaming, development, and casual use</li>
 </ul>

-My curent top interests are web-based game development, learning Rust, and potentially building my first operating system using Rust.
-In fact, I have a rather ambitious plan for a revolutionary desktop OS called CustomixOS that combines the best of Windows and Linux while maintaining cross-platform compatibility and a fully customizable setup.
-You can read more about it in [this Proton Doc I wrote](https://drive.proton.me/urls/71TRSGJ0D4#7AYkUwGRqfh8).
+My curent top interests are web-based game development, learning Rust, and building a viable YouTube alternative.

 [![Zytronium profile views](https://u8views.com/api/v1/github/profiles/90411599/views/day-week-month-total-count.svg)](https://u8views.com/github/Zytronium)